➥ Loading Saint Helena Island Info

 What happens in Blue Hill?

 The grass grows and the animals (mostly cattle & sheep) eat it.
 Apart from that: nothing much.
-There is a Community Centre in Blue Hill Village which holds Dances a few times a year.
+In Blue Hill Village there is a Community Centre which holds Dances a few times a year.
 People also go there for recreational ‘camping’ - not sleeping under canvass, but in the old school buildings adjacent to the Community Centre.
 True camping takes place at Thompsons Wood.
 Beyond Head o’Wain is Horse Pasture, a picnic area (also favoured after dark by couples in cars).
 And the frogs croak at night…(right).

 The main TV transmitter, serving Blue Hill and Sandy Bay, is located at The Depot, a small hill on the volcanic ridge between these two districts, along which the road runs.
 There is a small shop in Blue Hill Village, a Baptist Chapel at Head o’Wain and an Anglican Church, ‘St. Helena & The Cross’, just next to The Depot.
 And most of the island’s donkeys live in fields alongside the main road at Casons.
 Apart from agriculture there is no local employment.